23008681/https-github.com-23008681-23008681-mvula.univen.ac.za/README.md

 Features

+We introduced a class named Finance that is reponsible for the Method Called CalculateExpenses which is later called on the the Subclass where Finance was Extended
-- Calculates total income and expenses
+Calculates total income and expenses
-- Categorizes expenses (housing, transportation, grocery,and vehicle)
-- Provides budget summary and recommendations
+Categorizes expenses (housing, transportation, grocery,and vehicle) Provides budget summary and recommendations
-- Supports multiple budget scenarios
-- it also advices you and alerts you if you are running an overdraft or not
+Supports multiple budget scenarios it also advices you and alerts you if you are running an overdraft or not